 Standard testing does not protect you against heart disease.

 Limitations of Standard Lipid Testing.
-“For years, physicians have relied on the standard lipid panel—including total cholesterol, LDL, HDL, and triglycerides—to assess their patients’ cardiovascular disease risk.
+“For years, providers have relied on the standard lipid panel—including total cholesterol, LDL, HDL, and triglycerides—to assess their patients’ cardiovascular disease risk.
 It is increasingly apparent that this approach fails to detect many individuals at risk for heart disease.”

-This focus on standard lipid testing causes individuals and doctors to neglect all the other causes of heart disease, some of which are more important than cholesterol.
+This focus on standard lipid testing causes individuals and providers to neglect all the other causes of heart disease, some of which are more important than cholesterol.
 “Can you have a heart attack if you have low cholesterol?
 You sure can.
 Can you survive to the age of 95, outlive all your neighbors, and never have a heart attack despite high cholesterol?
 Absolutely.
 Can you suffer a debilitating or fatal heart attack with “normal” cholesterol?
 It happens every day—1,152 times a day nationwide, to be exact, according to a 2004 report by the American Heart Association.”

-By way of example, former President Clinton had received frequent assurances from his physicians that he was in “good health.”
+By way of example, former President Clinton had received frequent assurances from his providers that he was in “good health.”
 He had passed an annual thallium stress test for the preceding five years.
-His cholesterol was reported in the press as excellent at 179 mg/dl, and doctors monitored his cholesterol values frequently.
+His cholesterol was reported in the press as excellent at 179 mg/dl, and providers monitored his cholesterol values frequently.
 Mr. Clinton jogged and complained of no symptoms with vigorous exercise.
 Yet, shortly after the release of his autobiography, he developed unstable symptoms that warned of impending heart attack.
 Extensive blockages of all three coronary arteries (greater than 90%) were diagnosed through heart catheterization and Mr. Clinton underwent a quadruple coronary bypass operation.
 He had a massive heart attack and heart surgery.